What Do Physical Therapist Do?

 How Long Does it Take to Become a Physical Therapist (PT)?

-Those thinking about becoming a Physical Therapist might also be interested in the following careers:
+Those interested in being a Physical Therapist may also be interested in:

 Image Credit: Barbara E. Carver via Creative Commons Attribution-Share Alike 3.0 Unported